Code-Institute-Submissions/-irenenev24-javascript-project-italian-tour_OctResub/assets/TESTING.md

  a Javascript button that will connect to and open the relevant infoWindow using an onclick event.
 * 'Click here for more info' button on the infoWindows of the map linking to the appropiate information card.
 * Navigation back that will take you to the selected section when clicked.
+* 'View on map' feature in the cards links to the relevant marker on the map.
+I want to make this more interactive in the future.

 ## User stories